RepoDynamics/PyPackIT/docs/website/source/intro/background/index.md

 :::

-### Package Infrastructure

-A Python package is a collection of Python modules, scripts, and other resources, which can be easily installed and imported into other Python projects.
-It provides a standardized format for sharing and distributing software, and is the building block of the Python ecosystem.
-Therefore, setting up a Python package is one of the first steps in developing a Python project, and is an essential part of the development process.

-Python packages are the building blocks of the Python ecosystem, providing a standardized format for sharing and distributing software.

-The first step in developing a Python package is setting up the project directory, which involves creating the necessary files and directories, and configuring the project structure.
-This process can be tedious and time-consuming, especially for new users, who may not be familiar with the required files and their contents.
-While there are several tools available to automate this process, they often require additional configuration and customization to suit the specific needs of the project.
-Moreover, the process of setting up a project directory is only the first step;
-it is often followed by a series of additional steps, such as installing dependencies, configuring the development environment, and setting up a CI/CD pipeline, which can be equally challenging and time-consuming.

-Setting up a new Python project involves numerous steps, including repository creation, dependency management, and environment setup.
-Smaller teams often find this initial phase daunting, as it requires a broad understanding of the tools and practices involved.

 ### Development Workflow

 In addition, a well-structured repository should also have a clear and consistent workflow, and a well-defined process for reviewing and merging contributions.
   This helps streamline the development process,